BiswasJishnu/Neo-Vim-Starter-Pack/README.md

 call plug#begin('~/.config/nvim/autoload/plugged')

     " Better Syntax Support

     Plug 'sheerun/vim-polyglot'

     " File Explorer
     Plug 'scrooloose/NERDTree'

     " Auto pairs for '(' '[' '{'
     Plug 'jiangmiao/auto-pairs'

 call plug#end()
 ```

+> *  This will make sure that all your plugins are installed within the autoload directory and starts up properly everytime you load neovim.
+> *  For getting started we have added some very basic plugins like **autopairs** for brackets, **vim-polygot** for better syntax hilighting and **nerd tree** to navigate directories.